-Transitioning from Kindergarten: In May or June of each year, the center will provide activities to aid in the smooth transition of preschool children to kindergarten.
-These activities may include one or more of the following: the distribution of kindergarten registration and transition packets, a graduation ceremony, and a mini-workshop for parents.
+Transitioning to Kindergarten: In May or June of each year, the center will provide activities to aid in the smooth transition of preschool children to kindergarten.
+These activities may include one or more of the following: the distribution of kindergarten registration and transition packets, a graduation ceremony, and a miniworkshop for parents.